microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   - In both of those cases, it might be important to somehow refer to the context of the current tab or control in the json.
-Think for example about "Close tab" or "Close other tabs" - currently, those work by _knowing_ which tab the "action" is specifed for, not by actually using a `closeTab` action.
+Think for example about "Close tab" or "Close other tabs" - currently, those work by _knowing_ which tab the "action" is specified for, not by actually using a `closeTab` action.
     In the future, they might need to be implemented as something like
     - Close Tab: `{ "action": "closeTab", "index": "${selectedTab.index}" }`
     - Close Other Tabs: `{ "action": "closeTabs", "otherThan": "${selectedTab.index}" }`